rdegges/rdegges-blog/articles/2011/the-growing-python-community-in-los-angeles.md

+---
-Title: The Growing Python Community in Los Angeles
+title: "The Growing Python Community in Los Angeles"
-Date: 2011-07-24
-Tags: programming
+date: "2011-07-24"
+tags: ["programming"]
+slug: "the-growing-python-community-in-los-angeles"
-Summary: The Python community in LA is really picking up.
-This article talks about my experiences with some of the awesome tech people of LA.
+description: "The Python community in LA is really picking up.
+This article talks about my experiences with some of the awesome tech people of LA."
+---

 ![Hollywood Sign Sketch][]